Updated Dec 30, 2019

 Pricing: $400 – $700

-Perks: affordable reliability, compact simplicity
+Pros: affordable reliability, compact simplicity

-Pitfalls: requires a bit of know-how for post-purchase design and construction
+Cons: requires a bit of know-how for post-purchase design and construction

 Leveling the financial playing field, Northern Tool offers three trailers that are go-to favorites among motorcyclists.
 For individual motorbikes, their collapsable single-rail trailer is motorcycle specific, providing reliable transport in ultra compact form.
 Their 4×8 folding and 5×8 heavy duty trailers each offer enough space for two or more motorcycles plus additional functionality.